-We strongly recommend against attempting to remove a wasp nest yourself.
 When under threat wasps can become aggressive, and sting.
 This can be extremely dangerous if you or a family member are allergic to wasp stings.

 Wasp nests can often be in hard-to-reach places, making it difficult to administer a treatment safely and effectively.
 A Protex Pest Control expert will have the correct treatments and the correct personal protection equipment to do the job safely.

 A wasp nest is made from chewed wood pulp and saliva.
 Its appearance is often compared to a paper mache construction.